fopwoc/tankobon-backend-kotlin/README.md

 - Multiplatform.
 Designed without non-java dependencies, can run anywhere

 ## Build and run
-2. Install java 9 or newer
+2. Install jdk 11 or newer
 3. Clone repo somewhere you like
 4. Run server with `gradle run`.
 Also `gradle build` can build standalone jar file.